JPCreedon/java_api/README.md

 A java api for  the Infinigon's Social Analytical service This api offers three iterable classes Timeline, Tweets, and Snaphots.

-Prequisits
+## Prequisits

-The only prequisit is that the API uses by default [`json-simple`](https://github.com/fangyidong/json-simple)
+The only prequisit is that the API uses by default [json-simple-1.1.1.jar](https://github.com/fangyidong/json-simple).
+Down load the jar and put it somewhere in your `CLASS_PATH`.

 ## Connecting.